I. Beet Processing Industry Overview

 From the chart we can see: after the sugar being produced, beet’s by-product such as pulp, residue, molasses and the left tops & tails could be further processed and reused in various industries.
 To be specific, more details of the technology such as higher slicing rate, automatic juice extracting method and the subsequent split pile storage will be discussed below.

 During September-October, the harvest season of beet in different regions are coming.
 After harvesting, beet’s storage time needs to be limited to a minimum in order that the sugar content of beet could be kept.
 Need a little longer storage time?
 Split pile storage will be suitable for temporary preservation which is split to help ventilation & slow respiration.
 Beet’s delivery time between harvesting and processing in the factory should be minimized, too in order to maximize sugar yield.
 In general, the processing factories are usually located near beet fields to shorten delivering time.

 2.1.2 Washing and peeling

-Once unloaded to the factory, beet will get cleaned by Root Vegetable Washing Peeler Machine.
-When cleaning, machine’s equipped brush rollers are suitable for removing the surface soil, sand, stones and weeds.
+Once uploaded to the factory, beet will get cleaned by Root Vegetable Washing Peeler Machine.
+When cleaning, the machine’s equipped brush rollers are suitable for removing the surface soil, sand, stones, and weeds.
 With spray water rinsing, peeled beet could be washed clearly at the same time.